Results of searching entries for keyword: television

 Branislav Ondrášik

-(Bratislava School of Law, Slovakia)Public frames for Public Service Broadcasting in Sweden
+(Bratislava School of Law, Slovakia)Public Service Broadcasting in Latvia: Old images new user needs and market pressure

 Nonverbal components of the populist style of political communication: A study on televised presidential debates in Poland